vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 how this works are in the next section.

-Since at present, government mostly spends, for simplicity, I’ll just refer to government spending as its means of entering money into the econ- omy.
+Since at present, government mostly spends, for simplicity, I’ll just refer to government spending as its means of entering money into the economy.
 (Just remember we may choose to have it given, invested or loaned.)

 **Remember, government spending is not a zero-sum proposition; it’s an important part of a healthy circulation cycle.** For example, let’s say